interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 **Metadata URL Name:** `transfer_fulfillment`.
 Suggested generic path: `/transfers/{client_id}/fulfillment`

-**Caution:** The ledger _MUST_ require the `Content-Type: application/json` header on this request.
-In the future, the API might also accept fulfillments in binary fulfillment at this same endpoint.
+**Note:** The client _MUST_ send the `Content-Type: application/json` header on this request.
+We expect that future versions of the API might also accept fulfillments in binary format at the same endpoint.

 ##### Body Parameters